mertcanekiz/BLG252E_2020Spring/week6/README.md

 }
 ```

 In this case, note that the members are **not** virtual, therefore the usual polymorphism usage does not apply.
-Check the program `2_New` for an example.
+Check the program in `3_New` for an example.

+---
+### Sealed keyword
+Similar to how a `sealed` class does not allow any other class to inherit from it, a member labeled as `sealed` cannot be overriden

+---
+### Summary

+* **virtual**: Indicates that a method may be overriden by an inheritor

+* **override**: Overrides the functionality of a virtual method in a base class, providing different functionality.

+* **new**: *hides* the original method (which doesn't have to be virtual), providing different functionality.
+This should only be used where it is absolutelty necessary.

+* **base**: Allows accessing the base class members from within the derived class.

+We will mostly use virtual and override.